GrayHatGuy/dockery/README.md

 ## Set-up
 Creates directory for install, downloads repo.

-	sudo ./dbu.sh ## short hand

-	sudo bash ~/dockery/setup.sh

-     _If the above short hand syntax fails confirm installation was performed per setup.sh and verify that ~/dockery/bin is added to $PATH otherwise try the following syntax with a literal path:_

-Script #1 dbu.sh shown as an example.

 ## Usage
 Typical use of the scripts is to execute common docker housekeeping routines for status checks, backup, clearing/sweeping, install removal/purge, and install individually or e excuted sequentially in a single script to nuke all things docker and reinstall.
 The scripts make use of a simple 3-letter shell command for execution as opposed to the mulitline commands required to executed the housekeeping routines.